 The Salton Sea formed in 1905 when the Colorado River breached a canal and poured into this dry desert basin, creating a habitat for hundreds of species of fish and birds as well as a booming tourist and water-sport recreation area frequented by movie industry celebrities from Los Angeles, only 170 miles to the west.

 In the 1980’s, increasing agricultural runoff contributed to the mounting salinity of the Salton Sea that eventually destroyed the lake’s ecosystem and drove businesses and private landowners out of the area.
-I photographed this unique desert community in blistering mid-day heat during the early summer of 2021 in the mid-afternoon heat.
+I photographed this unique desert community in blistering mid-day heat during the early summer of 2021.